 Before you go to the doctor, think about what you want to happen.
 Do you want some medicine or some advice about how to help your child at home?
 Or do you want your child seen by a specialist doctor?

 Write down a list of your child’s symptoms before you go.
 Make sure you tell your doctor which symptoms you’re most worried about.

 Have a think if anyone in the family has recently had an infection that affected their breathing.
 Your doctor might ask about this but if not, make sure to tell them.

 Your doctor might also ask whether anyone in the family has been diagnosed with a breathing or lung condition.

-Take any medication your child is already having and tell your doctor about it.
+Bring any medication your child is taking and tell your doctor about it.
 This includes tablets, liquid medicines, injections, inhalers and spacers.